-The Wildlife Preservation Society of Queensland is the oldest, largest and most respected wildlife-focused conservation group in Queensland.
+The Wildlife Preservation Society of Queensland (Wildlife Queensland) is the oldest, largest and most respected wildlife-focussed conservation group in Queensland.

-Our early campaigns protected important places such as the Great Barrier Reef, the Hinchinbrook Passage and Fraser Island.
+For more than 55 years, the Society has played a part in each of Queensland’s major conservation issues, beginning with early campaigns to protect important habitats such as the Great Barrier Reef, the Hinchinbrook Passage and Fraser Island.

-We were founded to educate the community about wildlife and wildlife issues.
-We continue to do this through our website, our publications, our full colour nature journal Wildlife Australia and regular special events such as our Batty Boat Cruises.
+Wildlife Queensland was founded to educate the community about wildlife and wildlife issues, an aim we continue to achieve through community involvement; school visits; presentations and displays at events; our website, eBulletin and social media; publications including Wildlife Australia magazine; and regular special events such as the Batty Boat Cruise.

 - Biodiversity policy